ajitrajasekharan/root/README.md

 **Requirements**

-- Pytorch
+- Pytorch (conda install -c pytorch pytorch)
-- Pyotrch pre-trained BERT
+- Pyotrch pre-trained BERT . (pip install pytorch-pretrained-bert)
-- nltk
+- nltk (pip install nltk)

 **Data**

-- Automatically fetches training data using nltk
+- Automatically fetches treenbank training data using nltk (when running first time, it will prompt you to install treebank.
+This ca from within python prompt in command line)